 These figures highlight that more people feel chronically overwhelmed, frustrated, and torn between work and personal stress.
 However, these numbers also reveal confusion and potential misinterpretations tied to the term “burnout.”

-Burnout symptoms, typically relate to three areas: emotional exhaustion, zynicism, detachment, depersonalization, and reduced performance.
+Burnout symptoms typically relate to three areas: emotional exhaustion, cynicism, detachment, depersonalization, and reduced performance.
 However, the symptom pattern is not uniform.

 Burnout is not, as often incorrectly assumed, a recognized scientific diagnosis in the international classification of mental disorders.
 While burnout often co-occurs with mental illness, it is not synonymous with one.